 How Social Media Is Changing The Lives Of People In The Third World Countries

-The developing countries and the under developed countries need social media more than anything else.
-Social can very effectively media acts as a bridge between the developed countries and the developing ones.
-It can very well be the building blocks in the road to the development to these third world countries.
-There are many ways in which the social media can act as a catalyst for the underprivileged countries and make them the privileged ones.
+Underdeveloped and developing countries require the internet and social media more than developed countries.
+Social media have proven themselves to be very useful in being a bridge between developing and developed countries.
+It can also be one of the reasons for the development of these third world countries.
+There are numerous ways in which social media can act as a catalyst for the underdeveloped and less privileged countries and help them be privileged ones.

 Social Media Acts As A Mediator: